vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ## Global Properties

-Global properties contains every JVM option and the system properties used by all of your simulations by default.
+Global properties contains every JVM options, Java system properties and environment variables used by all of your simulations by default.
 Editing those properties will be propagated to all the simulations.
 You can access it by clicking on the top right corner of the page.

 If you don't want to use the default properties, check `Use custom global properties` and enter your own.